Romanticism in France: Architecture

 The writer François-René de Chateaubriand (1768–1848) played an important part in the popularity of romantic architecture.
-In his writings, including The Genius of Christianity, (1802) he attacked what he considered the materialism of the Englightenment, and called for a return to the Christian values of earlier years, through the religious feelings inspired by Gothic architecture.
+In his writings, including The Genius of Christianity, (1802) he attacked what he considered the materialism of the Enlightenment, and called for a return to the Christian values of earlier years, through the religious feelings inspired by Gothic architecture.
 He described the Gothic style as the native architecture of France, comparable to the role played the forests in the pagan religion of the Gauls.

 The revival of the Gothic style was also greatly enhanced by immense popularity of the novel Notre Dame de Paris by Victor Hugo, published in 1821.
 That led to a movement for the restoration of the Cathedral, and to the creation in 1837 of a commission of Historic Monuments, headed by Prosper Mérimée, who was himself the author of popular novellas and stories in the romantic style.
 Restoration was first begun of the crumbling chapel of Sainte-Chapelle and then, between 1845 and 1850, of the battered cathedral of Notre-Dame de Paris, which had been semi-ruined and stripped of its decoration.
-The restoration was carried out by the young Eugène Viollet-le-Duc (1834-1879) and Jean-Batpiste-Antoine Lapsus (1807–1857).
+The restoration was carried out by the young Eugène Viollet-le-Duc (1834–1879) and Jean-Batpiste-Antoine Lapsus (1807–1857).